ANNOUNCEMENTS

 November 19, 2022 —— April 9, 2023

-In the Black Fantastic presents an exciting mix of painting, photography, video, sculpture, and installations.
 The exhibition includes Nick Cave’s legendary Soundsuits, works from the Watery Ecstatic series by Ellen Gallagher, combining myth and the history of the trans- Atlantic slave trade, and Wangechi Mutu’s compelling video work The End of eating Everything, depicting the monstrous nature of mass consumption.
 The artists reshape stories from the past and think about what the future might look like.
 At the same time they are dealing with the societal challenges of the present.
 Chris Ofili, for example, created a new version of Homer’s Odyssey featuring a Black Odysseus.
 The artist Hew Locke encourages you to look at commemorative statues in a different way: his equestrian statues seem to have escaped from a dystopian landscape.
 And in her multi-layered series of portraits, Lina Iris Viktor combines influences from, among other things, classical mythology, West-African textiles, and Aboriginal painting.

-The writer and curator Ekow Eshun brings together two generations of artists in this exhibition: Nick Cave, Sedrick Chisom, Ellen Gallagher, Hew Locke, Wangechi Mutu, Rashaad Newsome, Chris Ofili, Tabita Rezaire, Cauleen Smith, Lina Iris Viktor, and Kara Walker.
+Nick Cave, Sedrick Chisom, Ellen Gallagher, Hew Locke, Wangechi Mutu, Rashaad Newsome, Chris Ofili, Tabita Rezaire, Cauleen Smith, Lina Iris Viktor, and Kara Walker.

 PARIS+ PAR ART BASEL

-October 19 —— 23 2022
+October 19 —— 22, 2022

 LGDR’s booth (B15) has been designed by acclaimed Belgian architect and designer Olivier Dwek of Olivier Dwek Architectures to showcase the dialogues and synergies conjured in juxtapositions of monumental sculptures and large-scale paintings and works on paper.
 A sculptural gesture itself, the booth’s curved walls create a shell-like interior to encompass the works on view by Etel Adnan, Alexander Calder, Enrico Castellani, Francesco Clemente, Niki de Saint Phalle, Lynne Mapp Drexler, Lucio Fontana, Diego Giacometti, Jenna Gribbon, Donald Judd, Yves Klein, Amani Lewis, Brice Marden, Fausto Melotti, Marilyn Minter, Carol Rama, Martial Raysse, Pierre Soulages, Pat Steir, Elaine Sturtevant, Tu Hongtao, Günther Uecker, Lina Iris Viktor, and Zao Wou-Ki.